Agent Skills Developer Guide

 Prompt in Chat: In Agent mode, type

-editAgentfrom the dropdown).
-Scroll to the bottom of the System Prompt section — you should see the skill's name and description listed there.
+Show Chat Debug View.
+Select your recent skills prompt.
+Scroll to view all the details of the chat interaction.
+In the System Prompt section you should see the skill's name and description listed there.
+(You can just search forhello-world)

 Step 5: Test the Skill